erikhafnor/MTU-forelesning/README.md

 create policy insert_sessions on public.sessions
 	for insert with check (true);

+drop policy if exists update_sessions on public.sessions;
+create policy update_sessions on public.sessions
+	for update using (true) with check (true);

 drop policy if exists select_votes on public.votes;
 create policy select_votes on public.votes
 	for select using (true);